 Also, look at the quality of a bank's online and mobile banking apps.

 For example, an app that's clunky, slow or just difficult to navigate could be off-putting if you prefer banking on the go.
-SaveBetter doesn't have a separate mobile app.
+Raisin doesn't have a separate mobile app.
 Instead, you'll access your savings online.

 Final Verdict: Should You Open a Liberty Savings Bank High Yield Savings Account?

 Liberty Saving Bank's high yield savings account could be an attractive option for savers who want to get a great rate.

 You might consider opening one of these accounts if you:

 - Want a savings account that has no fees and no transaction limits

 - Are comfortable with simple, no-frills savings that pays a great rate